Importance of beef cattle

 The ratio of sheep to cattle over the years illustrates the secondary role of beef cattle in New Zealand.
 In 1851 the ratio was six sheep to one cattle beast (including beef, dairy and draught cattle).
 From then until the early 1880s, sheep numbers increased dramatically in proportion to cattle.

 Between 1950 and 1990 the ratio was steady at 12–14 sheep to one beef cattle beast.
 However, after the government removed agricultural subsidies and the farming industry was restructured from the mid-1980s, sheep numbers fell more than cattle.
-Since 2000, the ratio has been around nine sheep to one beef cattle beast.
+In 2000, the ratio was around nine sheep to one beef cattle beast.
+In 2020, it was less than seven to one.

 Beef production in New Zealand